 Steve Johnson, Publisher

 Steve founded and launched The Coronado Times (published by eCoronado.com) in 2002 as a daily publication to cover Coronado news, events, entertainment, business, people and lifestyle.
-It filled a need for local news, was immediately supported by advertising partners and is read by over 50,000 residents and visitors every month.
+It filled a need for local news and was immediately supported by the community of Coronado residents, visitors and businesses.
+It is read by over 50,000 residents and visitors every month.

 Prior to publishing The Coronado Times, Steve earned a BA in Communication Studies from Westmont College where he also contributed to the college newspaper.
 He has worked in educational publishing, product development and online marketing.
 Steve currently sits on the board for the Coronado Chamber of Commerce and is an advisor to the Coronado Schools Foundation.

 Since moving to Coronado in 1999, Steve has traded his car for a bike, dress shoes for flip flops and has fully embraced the “island life.”